aspose-total/Aspose.Total-Products/total/en/cpp/conversion/tex-to-rtf/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export TEX to RTF" h2="Render TEX to RTF within C++ applications without requiring any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+TEX is a popular document format used for creating and editing documents.
+It is widely used in the scientific and academic communities for creating documents such as research papers, theses, and dissertations.
+However, it is not supported by many applications and devices, making it difficult to share documents with others.
+RTF, on the other hand, is a widely supported document format that can be opened and edited on a variety of applications and devices.
+Therefore, it is often necessary to convert TEX documents to RTF in order to make them more accessible.

+<h2>How Aspose.Total Helps for TEX to RTF Conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries allows C++ developer to convert TEX to RTF in two simple steps.
-Firstly, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) API to convert TEX file format to DOC.
-Secondly, by using advanced Word Document Processing API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to RTF.
+Aspose.Total for C++ is a comprehensive suite of file format automation libraries that enables C++ developers to easily convert TEX to RTF in two simple steps.
+Firstly, you can use Aspose.PDF for C++ API to convert TEX file format to DOC.
+Secondly, by using advanced Word Document Processing API Aspose.Words for C++, you can export DOC to RTF.
+Aspose.Total for C++ is a powerful and reliable solution for converting TEX to RTF, and it is easy to use and integrate into existing applications.
+Furthermore, it is highly scalable and can be used to convert large documents with ease.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}